jobvancreij/trading_algorithms/README.md

-All trading algorithms/baseline models follow a same code pattern
+All trading algorithms/baseline models follow a same code pattern to run simulations.
+Simply import the correct strategy and change the created object (trading_algorithm)
 ```python
 from trading_algorithms.trading_strategies.trading_strategy_1 import Simple
 predictions = [] #list with predictions